jaredhanson/passport-webauthn/README.md

 with the user record and a public key.
 The public key is used to cryptographically verify the WebAuthn assertion and authentication the user.

+This strategy also takes a `register` function as an argument, which is called when registering a new credential, and accepts `user`, `id` and `publicKey` as arguments.  `user` represents a specific user account with which to associate the credential.  `id` identifies the public key credential.  `publicKey` is the PEM-encoded public key.

+The `register` function is responsible for associating the new credential with the account.
+Once complete, it invokes `cb` with the user record.

+Because the `verify` and `register` functions are supplied by the application, the app is free to use any database of its choosing.
+The example below illustrates usage of a SQL database.

 ```js
 var WebAuthnStrategy = require('passport-webauthn');
 var SessionChallengeStore = require('passport-webauthentication').SessionChallengeStore;